 Does your home owner's insurance cover this loss?
 With such a big job sounds like you need a plumber.
 Make sure he has a license and is insured.
 Don't pay until the job is done.
 Good luck to you.

 Freezing can cause hair line fractures in the pipes, which will leak sometime in the future.
 I think the answer lies in do you know how to do the work yourself, and do you have the time.

 I would definitely replace all the pipes, as it will save you future headaches.

 I forgot to mention.
 Once you have repaired the pipes cover all the pipes with the pipe insulation available at home depot or lowes.
 That will help prevent any breakage due to cold weather.
-If it gets really cold again, leave an incandescent work light on in the area where your pipes are located.
-The light bulb will generate enough heat to keep the pipes warm.

 I left my water running last night and got up this morning, made coffee and did 2 loads of laundry now my pipes are frozen